We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-redwood +0 points · about 6 years ago
+redwood +0 points · over 6 years ago

 The cost of that sleep study seems high to me.
 I'm in the US, on Medicare, and have seen the costs for my 4 sleep studies (don't ask).
 The sleep studies were around $ 1000, with Medicare negotiating that down to around $ 500.
 The doctor that read the results and wrote the report, charged around $500.
 Then of course I had to go back to the sleep doctor for my prescription, that was another $400.
 Luckily for me, everything, including a resmed10, was paid for by Medicare